 It is especially important for small businesses to have working capital available through small business factoring.
 You can use the money to purchase new equipment, pay your bills, or for payroll.
 The alternative is to chase down the customer and pay the invoice, deferring all other activities while the money is being collected.

-As you can see, invoice factoring provides the needed working capital to meet business expenses without worrying about when your client will pay.
+With small business factoring, you can meet your business expenses without worrying about when your clients will pay.
 It’s the business loan alternative that provides businesses with predictable cash flow and positions them for growth.